-f we are to create truly circular economies, where waste is minimised and reuse of materials is maximised, the starting point is understanding that packaging materials have value. capture that value to prevent packaging from becoming waste at the end of its lifecycle.
+f we are to create truly circular economies, where waste is minimised and reuse of materials is maximised, the starting point is understanding that packaging materials have value.
+Importantly, we need to find ways to capture that value to prevent packaging from becoming waste at the end of its lifecycle.

-That is why the Coca-Cola system is focusing on creating closed loop systems that can extract the maximum value from materials and products while in use and recovering, reusing, or recycling them Coca-Cola Company launched the World Without Waste strategy, renewing a plastic packaging and eliminating waste in the environment.
+That is why the Coca-Cola system is focusing on creating closed loop systems that can extract the maximum value from materials and products while in use and recovering, reusing, or recycling them after they have been used.
+In 2018, the Coca-Cola Company launched the World Without Waste strategy, renewing a focus on creating a circular economy for plastic packaging and eliminating waste in the environment.

-made important changes to its policies, goals and partnerships.
+In line with this strategy, the company has made important changes to its policies, goals and partnerships.
 The company remains committed to being part of the solution to the plastics pollution problem and has made progress, but there is still much more to do.